KennethLangedal/DPA25_CUP/exercise_sheet_4_5/README.md

   4,     0.2813,     2.0745
   6,     0.2423,     2.4083
 ```
 Where **P** is the number of threads used, **T** is the time spent in seconds, and **S_rel** is the relative speedup.
-The program will output a warnings if it detects that your solution is not correct.
+The program will output a warning if it detects that your solution is not correct.
 Since this feature adds significant overhead to the running time, it is recommended to disable it for larger instances.
 We added a **VALIDATE** variable to the main file, changing this to **0** turns off validation.

 ## The Distributed and Parallel Algorithms Cup